simon-lc/simon-lc.github.io/index.md

 ## Differentiable physics engine
-With Dojo, we took a physics- and optimization-first apporaches to some of the limitations of the current physics engines.
-In particular, we can provide informative gradient through contact dynamics.
+With Dojo, we took a physics- and optimization-first approach to address some of the limitations of the current physics engines.
+In particular, we can provide informative gradients through contact dynamics.
 Contrary to simulators relying on soft-contact models, Dojo can simulate hard contact interactions.
-It does not need to approximate the friction cone to simulate sliding behavior.
+Additionally, it does not need to approximate the friction cone to simulate sliding behavior.
 {: style="text-align: justify;"}

 <!-- <figure style="width: 600px" class="align-center"> -->